Norwegian Sky Cruise Prices

 How does Norwegian Sky compare to other ships?

-Norwegian Sky is currently priced at the 72th percentile among comparable ships — on the premium end for its peer group.
+Norwegian Sky is currently priced at the 57th percentile among comparable ships — near the middle of the market.
 The full peer comparison is shown in the section above.